IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 <br>

-The standard deviation of the sample means, also called the *standard error of the mean* is much smaller with a larger sample size and much larger with a small sample size.
+The standard deviation of the sample means, also called the *standard error of the mean*, is much smaller with a larger sample size and much larger with a small sample size.

 ```
 sapply(sampleMeans, sd)